BANGAUTOGLASS

 One area worth clarifying with your insurer is ADAS camera recalibration.
 Calibration is a required part of a proper windshield replacement on equipped CTS models, and coverage for it varies.
 It's worth confirming before your appointment whether your policy includes this step.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you with the process — walking you through what information you'll need and helping make the process less confusing.
-We're not filing the claim on your behalf, but we're happy to support you in getting it started correctly.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors influence what a CTS windshield replacement will cost, including the model year, which options are equipped on your specific vehicle, whether ADAS recalibration is required, and what your insurance covers.
 The best way to get an accurate picture is to get a quote that's based on your actual VIN rather than a generic estimate.